o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

     )
 ```

-Meanwhile, Multiplayer_ScriptCanvas only requires core datatypes so it only uses Multiplayer.Common
+Meanwhile, Multiplayer_ScriptCanvas only requires core datatypes so it only uses `Multiplayer.Common`.

 ```cmake
     ly_add_target(